BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 \section{Methodology}

 In this section, we present the steps taken to create BEIR-PL benchmark dataset.
-As our aim was to build a large-scale benchmark as reference point for comparing different IR models in Polish, we decided to translate the entire BEIR benchmark using automated Machine Translation.
+As our aim was to build a large-scale benchmark as a reference point for comparing different IR models in Polish, we decided to translate the entire BEIR benchmark using automated Machine Translation.
 Subsequently, we trained and evaluated baseline models on the newly created resources.
 Baseline models will be publicly available to the research community.
 The selection of baseline models was dictated by recent advances in dense information retrieval and reranking models existing in the literature.
-As the IR field is dominated by bi-encoder-based approaches, we selected several models representing different ways of using bi-encoder architecture.
-The reranking models usually rely on large pretrained language models such as cross-encoders and generative sequence-to-sequence models.
-Thus we also included few reranking models in our model collection.